 ***Please keep in mind, fire restrictions may be imposed due to weather conditions, PSPS events, power outages or poor air quality, at which time, campfires and charcoal fires will not be permitted.
 In severe cases, propane use may be restricted as well***

-Reservations of 6+ sites open on Monday, December 18, 2023.
-Reservations can be made in person or over the phone at each campground.
-Hours: 7:30 am to 4:00 p.m.
-Monday - Friday
+Reservations of 6+ sites open on Monday, December 16, 2024.
+Reservations can be made in person or over the phone at each campground (in person not available at Peninsula).
+Office Hours: 7:30 am to 4:00 p.m.
+Monday - Friday, phone messages can be left starting 12:01 am on December 16th.

 NID provides outstanding outdoor recreational opportunities at District reservoirs in the foothills and mountains of the Northern Sierra.